The Fear of Being Misunderstood

 When Words Fail Us

 There’s a particular sting when you realize you weren’t understood.
 You try again, maybe slower, maybe with different words, but what you meant keeps slipping away.
-And in that moment, it’s not just about language.
+These moments are not just about the language you're speaking.
 It can feel like part of you got erased.

-It’s unsettling because being understood is tied to how real we feel in the eyes of someone else.
+It’s unsettling because being understood is tied to how real we see ourselves in the eyes of someone else.
 If you can’t hear me as I am, do I still exist here with you?

-Most of us build our identities through dialogue.
+Most of us build our identities through language, even silent language.
 A glance, a tone, a word back...
 These small things mirror us and tell us something about ourselves.
-When the mirror misses, or distorts, it stirs up more than frustration.
-It shakes that quiet sense of “I know who I am.”
+When the mirror misses or distorts, it shakes that sense of “I know who I am.”

 The harder truth is: no one gets us completely.
 No words are exact.
 Something is always off, always lost, always unsaid.

 Therapy doesn’t solve this gap.
-It doesn’t hand us perfect words or perfect listeners.
+It doesn’t hand us perfect words.
 What it does is hold the space where we can keep speaking, even knowing it won’t ever be exact.
 Misunderstanding isn’t a glitch.
 It’s part of life, and part of being human.

 Sometimes, within that failure, something else shows up: a pause that means more than a sentence, a silence that feels like company, a kind of recognition that doesn’t rely on being mirrored perfectly.